chriszf/datascience/README.md

          "weight": 0.9}
     ]

 We'll make this dictionary creation a part of the `terms` @property on our object, returning it instead of a single list of words.
+Tip: calling the `list()` function on the h5 element will return a regular python list that you can enumerate over.

 #### A Note about NumPy and MongoDB
 Some of the record fields appear to be integers, but will be returned as `numpy.int32` objects.
 MongoDB will choke when trying to insert these fields, so be sure to cast them as integers when returning them from their `@property` methods.